 Choosing the right material for your injection-molded part

-There are a number of benefits to manufacturing parts using injection molding, principal among them the ability to create high-volume production runs with high degrees of accuracy and precision.
+There are a number of benefits to manufacturing parts using injection molding services, principal among them the ability to create high-volume production runs with high degrees of accuracy and precision.
 However, given that there are more than 85,000 different types of plastic injection molding materials for manufacturers to choose from, knowing which one makes the most sense for your desired part can feel overwhelming.

 Choosing the right material relies on a number of factors, most critical being the application of the part.
 For example, the material used to create an injection-molded kid’s toy would obviously need to be different than the material used for the soles of running shoes, because each application requires different physical characteristics.
 A toy needs to be able to stand up to repeated blunt impacts from small children, whereas shoe soles should be able to flex and provide cushioning for a runner’s feet and joints.
 Knowing which material is most advantageous for the part’s intended application can help you produce superior, more durable pieces.